bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 3. Check the `Select method for export` input of the Step in the Workflow Editor.

    If, for example, it is set to `ad-hoc` or `app-store`, you need a Distribution type .p12 certificate file.
 4. Check if the certificate is locked.
 If it is, check if the password is correct!

 When you use the `iOS Auto Provision` Step, using Xcode managed signing is an important factor.
 Let's go through what can happen depending on whether you use the option.

 #### If Xcode managed signing is enabled in the iOS app

 1. Check the value of the `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` input is set to in the `iOS Auto Provision` step.
    * If it's set to `no`, the Step will look for an Xcode Managed Provisioning Profile on the Apple Developer Portal.
-   * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project .
+   * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project.
+2. Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.

+   This is only relevant if the `iOS Auto Provision` Step is set to NOT generate a profile.

 #### If Xcode managed signing is disabled in the iOS app

 If you uncheck Xcode managed signing, the `iOS Auto Provision` step generates a new provisioning profile on the Apple Developer portal for the project when running a build.
 This profile will be up to date with all of the capabilities and developer devices.